Australia’s CDR, New Requirements, and Penalties

-- Release general product data to the public relating to the products that are offered, interest rates, charges and applicable fees, among various other business related features.
+- Release general product data to the public relating to the products that are offered, interest rates, charges, and applicable fees, among various other business-related features.

-Create and maintain records of CDR data including consumer authorizations to disclose said data, withdrawals of authorizations to disclose a consumer’s data, notifications of a consumers withdrawals of consent to collect their data, disclosures of all data made in response to a given consumer’s data request, specific instances in which a consumers data has not been disclosed due an exemption on a service providers obligation to disclose personal data, and CDR complaint data.
+Create and maintain records of CDR data including consumer authorizations to disclose said data, withdrawals of authorizations to disclose a consumer’s data, notifications of a consumers withdrawals of consent to collect their data, disclosures of all data made in response to a given consumer’s data request, specific instances in which a consumer’s data has not been disclosed due to an exemption on a service providers obligation to disclose personal data, and CDR complaint data.

 - Generate and submit reports to the Australian Competition and Consumer Commission or ACCC and the Office of the Australian Information Commissioner or OAIC.
-These reports must be submitted twice a year, be written and submitted in accordance with format guidelines outlined in the CDR, and including specific information detailing a summary of any CDR complaints a service provider received during the year, the number of general product data requests that were made, the number of consumer data requests made by consumers, the number of consumer data request made by Accredited Data Recipients on the behalf of consumers during a given yearly reporting period, and the number of consumers data requests that a service provider refused during a given yearly reporting period.
+These reports must be submitted twice a year, be written and submitted in accordance with format guidelines outlined in the CDR, and include specific information detailing a summary of any CDR complaints a service provider received during the year, the number of general product data requests that were made, the number of consumer data requests made by consumers, the number of consumer data requests made by Accredited Data Recipients on the behalf of consumers during a given yearly reporting period, and the number of consumers data requests that a service provider refused during a given yearly reporting period.

 What are the penalties for non-compliance under the CDR?

 The CDC is both monitored and enforced by the ACCC and the OAIC.
 In contrast to many other comprehensive privacy laws around the world that punish business entities and organizations who are non-compliant through administrative fines or potential jail time, the CDR contains a variety of enforcement mechanisms.
-These mechanism include:
+These mechanisms include:

 - Administrative resolutions.